 “This exhibit represents both continuity of conversation around diversity and inclusion at Luther and a timely focusing of our attention on these enduring commitments,” said Ward.

-Following the Sept.
-10 event, the exhibit will be relocated to the Women and Gender Equality Center where it will be available to view by appointment only through the fall 2019 semester.
-It will serve as an educational tool for Luther students as well as students from area elementary, middle and high schools and local churches.
-Guided tours may be available Monday through Friday for up to 20 people.
-To schedule an appointment call 563-387-1001 or email email@example.com.
+The exhibition will be housed in the Women and Gender Equality Center on campus through the fall 2019 semester and will serve as an educational tool for the Luther community as well as students from area elementary, middle and high schools and local churches.
+To schedule an appointment call 563-387-1001.